Wishing you knew more about Aboriginal culture? Search no more.

 In 1971 the Liberal Party nominated Neville Bonner to fill a vacant Queensland seat in the Federal Senate, which he held from 1971 to 1983, being re-elected in 1972, 1974, 1975 and 1980.
 He was the first Aboriginal man to sit in any Australian Parliament.

-While in theory Aboriginal people have ‘full voting rights’, in practice things look different.
+While by law Aboriginal people have 'full voting rights', in practice much fewer vote than those who do.

 Not recognised or able to vote